John Besh

 John Besh (born May 14, 1968) is an American chef, TV personality, philanthropist, restaurateur and author.
 He is known for his efforts in preserving the culinary heritage of New Orleans cuisine.

 Background

 Besh was born in Meridian, Mississippi, and raised in Slidell.
 He has been married to Jenifer Berrigan Besh since 1991; together they have four children.
-The family are practicing Catholics and parishioners of the St. Luke the Evangelist Church in Slidell, Louisiana.
+The family are practicing Catholics and parishioners of St. Luke the Evangelist Church in Slidell, Louisiana.
 Besh is a former US Marine.
 In 1992, he graduated from The Culinary Institute of America (CIA), but his schooling was cut short owing to his serving in the Gulf War.

 In 1999, Food & Wine named Besh among the "Best New Chefs" based on his food at restaurant Artesia.

 John Besh was a co-owner with Octavio Mantilla of Besh Restaurant Group (BRG), the group formed after they bought out the original investors of the acclaimed restaurant August.

 In 2006, Besh won the James Beard Award for "Best Chef, South".
 In 2008, he earned Food Arts' Silver Spoon Award for "revitalizing the culinary legacy of New Orleans".